jroggeman/musical-pancake/README.md

 I (Joel) sometimes use notebooks for working through a problem.
 You can check them out by running `jupyter notebook`.

+## Test Harness
+We've setup a test harness that allows one to easily swap out learning models by defining a few short functions.

+1. `initialize_models()` - takes no parameters and initializes a
+   list of five empty learning models of your chosen type
+2. `train_model_stochastic(model, example)` - takes an existing
+   model and a single example, and stochastically trains the model using the single example, returning the modified model.
+3. `model_test(model, example)` - takes an existing model and a single example, and returns a boolean of whether or not it expects the example to have >0 usefulness or not.

+Once those are defined, run

+    import main
+    main.engage(initialize_models, train_model_stochastic, model_test, filename=<filename>)

+to kick off the training and testing process and print results.

 ## Tests
 Currently have tests in their own package, which makes it pretty straightforward to run them without obnoxious imports.
 Running